NashHub1/SmartHomeProjekt/README.md

-Java Project by Michael Stephen and Büsra Altas
+Java Project by Michael Stephen